Article first published February 2016, updated July 2019.

 List segmentation is a great way to get started with personalization, and it can add an extra punch when you segment using transactional data.

-For example, you could create a VIP customer segment of customers who have spent $500 at your business in the last six months.
+For example, you could create a VIP customer segment from customers who have spent $500 at your business in the last six months.
 Once you’ve created that segment, you can easily insert a promotion or offer that will only be seen by those people using dynamic content fields.

 Beyond geography, you might also consider segmenting your audience by gender, age, job title, company size, industry, interests, and more.
 Here are some of the categories that marketers use to segment their lists: